scubism/todo_center/README.md

 # Build a mongodb server which is used by the following go_todo_api server
 docker-compose up -d mongo

+# Build a mariadb server which is used by the following php_todo_api server
+docker-compose up -d mariadb

 # Build each microservice respectively
 docker-compose up -d go_todo_api docker-compose up -d php_todo_api docker-compose up -d react_todo_web

+# Build API Gateway (Nginx)
+docker-compose up -d todo_api_gateway

 # Please wait for several minutes for each build
 ```